vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## module ExtractionUtilities

 We could have extracted some more but for now I felt it would be overkill to split the module up.
 If I would amass more methods like dasherize, I would start thinking to find a better home for them.
 Since I need these utilities in more than one place I chose a module for now and include these methods where needed.
 I felt the `class PageExtractor` shouldn’t be concerned about stuff like striping pipe characters or building tags from the extracted data.
-That way we also increase the likelihood that we can reuse them.
+That way we also increase the likelihood that we can reuse functionality.

 #### module ExtractionUtilities